 The problem is that the two major political forces of our age, socialism and capitalism, are rotten to the core.
 Ostensibly, socialism is the ‘public’ ownership of property and capitalism is the private ownership of property.
 In practice, neither is true.
 Capitalism,...

 My guess is that most of you did not even know he was sick.
 Sadly, the great filmmaker, Otto Biedermeier has died, and it is perhaps parody that killed him.
 And it is for that reason alone that his death is the subject of the sudden novel I have just completed.
 You...

 The move from Abington, Massachusetts to Lee, New Hampshire has been better than feared, but perhaps ultimately worse for the simple demonstration of fact that I haven’t the energy, muscle mass, or psychological stamina I once had.
 There has been an attrition,...

 (Oh yes, oh yes.
-Another potable portion from a chapter, this one newly posted with A Republic of Books, the novel in progress to be found elsewhere on this site.)
-Consider Cleisthenes, the father of Athenian democracy and thus a father to us all, dead and...
+Another potable portion from a chapter of A Republic of Books, the novel in progress to be found elsewhere on this site.)
+And while we are at it, consider Cleisthenes, the father of Athenian democracy and thus a father to us all, dead and white though...

-(Oh yes, oh yes.
-A new potable portion from a chapter, this one newly posted with A Republic of Books, the novel in progress to be found elsewhere on this site.)
+(Oh yes, another new and potable portion from a chapter, this one posted with A Republic of Books, the novel in progress to be found elsewhere on this site.)
 A novel is a flimsy currach indeed in which to set out on a journey such as this.
-The urgency to...
+The urgency to remain...

-(Yet another potable portion from a chapter, this one newly posted with A Republic of Books, the novel in progress to be found elsewhere on this site.)
-Has our Thirty Years’ War only just begun, or has it ended long since and the news simply not yet arrived via a slow...
+(A potable portion from a chapter of A Republic of Books, the 'novel in progress' to be found elsewhere on this site.)
+Has our Thirty Years’ War only just begun, or has it ended long since and the news simply not yet arrived via a slow internet connection?
+I have...